 Personally, I haven’t seen much of a ranking increase from the “trust” gained from a Wikipedia link, however, in some cases I have seen a substantial increase in referral traffic.
 This depends on your niche and the Wiki page, of course.

-Guest posts look a lot like PBNs.
-The dead giveaway is the author box at the bottom of the article.
+Guest posts with author boxes are dead giveaways that you’re doing your own link building.
 Google has publically frowned upon guest posts, but I’m yet to see many penalizations occur due to it.

 Class A – Perceived Natural Links